2012 Mexican general election: Electoral reform

+However, the bill did not pass and the number of seats in Congress and the electoral system remained unchanged.
+The 500 members of the Chamber of Deputies were elected by two methods; 300 are elected by first-past-the post voting in single-member districts, and 200 are elected by proportional representation in five 40-seat constituencies.

 Presidential candidates

 The following are individuals who have either formally announced that they are running for president in 2012, or have formed an exploratory committee for a possible presidential run in 2012.